(Based on a week-long trip in September 2016 exploring Mexico City.)

 We used a tour guide who was very inexpensive and extremely knowledgeable about Mexico City.
 His wife works for the US Embassy and he is commonly used for guests.
 I would highly recommend him – his name is Leonal Rivera Aguilar (www.mexicocitytours.net – you will find very positive reviews on TripAdvisor and Yelp).
-He drove us to the pyramids and to the Basilica for $45/per person, which was well worth it.
+He drove us to the pyramids and the Basilica for $45/per person, which was well worth it.
 He can do any kind of tour you’d like around Mexico City.

 You can visit the Basilica on the way back to Mexico City from the pyramids.
-The Basilica is actually made up of four different chapels, representing four sightings of the Virgin of Guadalupe.
-They are breathtaking, built at very different times and each one is a completely different experience.
+The Basilica is made up of four different chapels, representing four sightings of the Virgin of Guadalupe.
+They are big, built at very different times and each one is a completely different experience.
 I didn’t enter all four, but the two main ones are wheelchair accessible.
 One of these was built in the 1970s, and the other in the 1800s, and they are both spectacular.

 The National Palace and many beautiful government buildings can be found on the Plaza Mayor.
 Parts of the National Palace are open for visitors at no charge.
 The main stairwell and halls of the palace have large murals painted by Diego Rivera.
 The intent was to paint all of the wall space on the second floor, but it was never finished.
-They are really incredible.
+They are incredible.
 The lower level is fully accessible.
 There are elevators to the 2nd floor, but you will need to ask for them – they are not typically open.

 We went to this monument on a whim, and it ended up being a highlight of the trip.
 The monument was originally begun in 1907 to memorialize the 100th anniversary of the liberation from Spain.
 However, for a variety of reasons it alternatively sat dormant and was constructed or reconstructed over the next 100 years.
-It is now a monument to the revolution, and for 50 pesos (about $3) you can go to the top and have a 360 degree view of the city.
-For 110 pesos, you can go on an in-depth tour of the monument, but it is unfortunately not accessible for anyone with any mobility issues – lots of narrow stairwells and difficult-to-maneuver passageways.
+It is now a monument to the revolution, and for 50 pesos (about $3) you can go to the top and have a 360-degree view of the city.
+For 110 pesos, you can go on an in-depth tour of the monument, but it is unfortun360-degree accessible for anyone with any mobility issues – lots of narrow stairwells and difficult-to-maneuver passageways.

 La Ciudadela is the main handicraft market in Mexico City.
 It is very large and can be overwhelming, but you can do all of your gift shopping there.
 It is a maze – I’m sure there is a method to it, but I couldn’t figure it out.
-The aisles are certainly wide enough for wheelchairs and it is accessible to enter the market in general, but very difficult to enter most of the stalls as they are as full of products as they can possibly be.
+The aisles are certainly wide enough for wheelchairs and it is accessible to enter the market in general, but very difficult to enter most of the stalls as they are as full of products as they can be.